 This year the 21-year-old ace is stronger than ever, not just because of his newfound passion for cycling but also because of the presence of his beloved abuela, Olga Fernandez.

 Fernandez said his grandmother plans to attend as many Marlins games as she can.
-She's an avid baseball fan -- as most Cubans are -- and even follows the hometown Cuban league team online.
+She's an avid baseball fan, as most Cubans are.
+She even follows the hometown Cuban league team online.